|

 What Are the Challenges of Quitting Benzos?

-When prescribed benzos, people are often unaware of Xanax side effects sexually.
-People may even initially feel that sex on Xanax is more enjoyable, only to lose their sex drive entirely after prolonged or excessive use.
-After realizing that benzos have negative side effects, people may wish to cease use but find it extremely difficult to do alone.
+When prescribed benzos, people are often unaware of Xanax’s side effects sexually.
+People may even initially feel that sex on Xanax is more enjoyable only to lose their sex drive entirely after prolonged or excessive use.
+After realizing that benzos have negative side effects, people may wish to cease use but find it extremely difficult to do so alone.
+Also, the higher the dose, the longer it may take an individual to recover.

 Withdrawal from benzos can be treated with a gentle dosage reduction.
 This results in milder symptoms that come and go in waves.
-If you’ve been taking benzos for more than six months, abruptly quitting your dose might trigger grand mal seizures and delirium and might even be fatal.
+If you’ve been taking benzos for more than 6 months, abruptly quitting your dose might trigger grand mal seizures and delirium and can even be fatal.
 Considering these dangers, it’s highly advised to seek professional supervision when quitting benzos.
+Typically, recovery requires a gradual taper from the medication over a span of 6 to 12 months.

 FHE Health has inpatient and outpatient programs that can help you recover from benzo use.
 Our team of doctors and psychological professionals is trained and qualified to help you.
 We can make the quitting process as comfortable and safe as possible.